SimonSays2310/bash-totp/README.md

 ## Usage

-`./totp.sh add` - adds an entry in database folder and encrypts it with a password.
+`./totp.sh add` - adds an entry in database folder and encrypts it with your GPG key/passphrase (if `SYMMETRIC` variable is set to 1).

 `./totp.sh open` - opens a saved entry.